Ever think there must be a better way to fix your body?

 24. Avocado is called an “anti-obesity” food by scientists because it’s jam-packed with nutrients and antioxidants that can produce a lower body weight and waist circumference, as was seen in an analysis of the diets of 17,567 Americans.

 25. Ginger is sweet, spicy, and abundant in anti-inflammatory effects that are therapeutic for the stomach, the joints, and supportive of the body’s internal antioxidant cascade.
 It’s very versatile—sauté with slices of this root, blend it in a protein shake, drink it in tea, or flavor dishes with the ground spice.

 26. Eggs are a perfect protein, highly affordable, and packed with the antioxidants selenium, lutein, and zeaxanthin.
 Eating 3 eggs a day as part of lower carb diet has been shown to produce fat loss, decrease insulin, and shift the body into an anti-inflammatory state.

 27. Red palm oil contains some of the most powerful antioxidant compounds such as chlorogenic acids and catechins, as well as fat soluble vitamins, all of which have been found to significantly reduce oxidative stress.

-28. Turmeric is a spice that contains the active compound curcumin, which is one of the most researched natural therapeutics due to its ability to improve enzyme activity involved in energy use, ability to speed the clearance of waste products from alcohol use, intense exercise, and other toxic compounds like BPA.
+28. Turmeric is a spice that contains the active compound curcumin.
+It's best known for improving energy use and accelerating the clearance of waste products from alcohol use, intense exercise, and other toxic compounds like BPA.